sam-rice/trees-of-seattle/README.md

 ### Abstract

 Trees of Seattle is a full-stack React/TypeScript web application that allows users to explore a database of trees within the Seattle metro area using an interactive map.
 Trees are displayed as individual map points, from which the user can navigate to a detailed view for each tree.
-Each tree's details include common and scientific species names, an image, approximate height, age, and circumference, and more.
+Each tree's details include common and scientific species names, an image, approximate height, age, circumference, and more.
 Users can also contribute to the database by posting a tree of their own for other users to discover.
 The app's target user is the urban nature-lover with a taste for data and maps.

 Trees of Seattle was designed with device-responsiveness in mind, and strives for a minimalistic, intuitive UI.